How Efficient Are Solar Cells

 Available sunlight

-Solar panels convert sunlight into usable electricity.
+Solar panels convert sunlight into electricity.

 Solar panel installation and orientation